-Co-Parenting is when both parents work together in some fashion to raise the child or children.
+Co-parenting is when both parents work together in some fashion to raise the child or children.
 This often occurs with married couples or couples who live together without acknowledgment.
-If a couple is going through divorce, then it may be more difficult for them to be on the same page.
+If a couple is going through a divorce, then it may be more difficult for them to be on the same page.

-Learn More About Effective Co-Parenting in Texas
+Effective Co-parenting in Texas

 Co-Parenting in Texas Does Not Have to Be Difficult

 If you are a father in Texas, who is having a challenging time with co-parenting, contact Fathers for Equal Rights.
 Help is just a call or text away.